The firm of Georges Carette & Cie. was founded by Georges Carette

 the first electric locos were made.
 The first live steam driven trains were packaged in sets, usually with a locomotive, tender,

 a passenger train travelling over a viaduct through a mountainous landscape.
-The wheels on these trains were made of steel.
+The wheels on the cars were made of steel.

 facilitated with hook and loop type mechanisms.
 Eventually, Carette trains were outfitted with link and pin type couplers that were interchangeable